ecem5959/teamflect-fe-case/README.md

 - Implementation of drag-and-drop functionality in the tree view.

 ## Submission
-- Fork this repository and complete the challenge.
+- Fork this repository into your own account and complete the challenge.
-- Submit a pull request with your solution.
+- Push your solution to the forked repository and send us the repository link.

 ## Bonus Points
 - Use of modern React features (e.g., hooks).